Local Housing Allowance (LHA) is designed to be a fair and simple way of calculating Housing Benefit for people on a low income.

 How much LHA will I get?

-There are no changes to the Housing Benefit entitlement rules; this is still based on a person's financial circumstances and proof of a valid tenancy agreement.
+There are no changes to the Housing Benefit entitlement rules.
+This is still based on a person's financial circumstances and proof of a valid tenancy agreement.

 Local Housing Allowance is the maximum benefit you can receive towards your rent.
 The amount you will receive still depends on the money you have coming in each week, what savings you have and who else lives with you.